Oscillations

 We therefore obtain the equation of the damped harmonic oscillator:

 This is again a second-order linear differential equation.
-The characteristic polynomial is equal to:
+The characteristic polynomial is:

 The discriminant of this equation is given by: